tomazcebul/MK60e5-Standalone/README.md

 ## Disclaimer

 For informational purposes only.
-Please do your own dilligence and research.
-The information on this repository is provided AS-IS with no warranties, express or implied, and is not guaranteed to be error free, up-to-date or complete.
-I assume no liability for any loss or damage arising from the use or reliance on the information and content in this repository.
+Please read the **License** and do your own dilligence and research.